AbyssalPlanet/MazegenNEA/README.md

-A-Level Computer Science NEA: Qt application for generating and solving mazes.
+Welcome to MazegenNEA, my A-Level Computer Science NEA project (2024) for generating and solving mazes.

+Developed for desktop use and made with Qt Creator.